 A Guide to Utah's Top Food Festivals

-Follow this guide through nine of the state’s best food festivals.
+Follow this guide through 10 of the state’s best food festivals.

 Pleasant Grove Strawberry Days

 June, Pleasant Grove

 Enjoy the strawberry in all its iterations during Pleasant Grove’s Strawberry Days, founded in 1921, now considered the longest continuously running festival in Utah.
 Visitors will find a lot to love beyond the tasty berries, with a parade, carnival, rodeo, sporting events, a 5K run, concerts and a pet show.
 Of course, don’t miss out on the fresh strawberries and cream — you’ll understand why this event has been going strong for nearly 100 years.

 Ready to sit down at the biggest dinner table of your life?
 Park City’s annual Savor the Summit features a “grand table” that runs through the center of Historic Main Street and highlights the town’s outstanding restaurants.
 More than 2,500 patrons will dine al fresco, thanks to the 80-plus restaurants that create this unforgettable dining experience.

 You’ve probably noticed — and how could you miss it — that Salt Lake City has become a hot microbrewery market.
 (Read: Brewing up the Best.)
 Here’s your chance to taste many of the best locally-made ale, beer and spirits in one place.
 Held at Artspace City Center in Salt Lake City, Brewstillery includes local beermakers and local distilleries.
 In addition, there will be local food trucks, artisans and music at this family-friendly event.